 One of the first things that caught our eye when we came to our hostel for the first time was a board of activities that contained live Khmer Boxing.
 It was a Friday and we were keen to see a live fight or two so we booked it.
 We only had to pay for the rickshaw (moped pulling a cart) there and back, entrance to the venue was free.
 Our driver met us in the early evening and set off to the venue.
 Tuk Tuks and rickshaws are both fun ways of getting around in Cambodia but in rickshaws you have the advantage of the breeze hitting you and you feel much more connected to the utter chaos you find yourself in.
 Rush hour hit us and the cooling breeze was replaced by car fumes and the connection we felt with the city was possibly a tad too visceral as cars threatened to obliterate the wooden rickshaw.
 Eventually, we turned off the main road and took a shortcut.
 Unfortunately, the shortcut seemed to be the driver ploughing through a large vegetable market asking people to move out the way as they stared at us.
 The discomfort of that situation passed and we eventually made it to the venue in one piece.

 We were directed to the foreigner section of the venue which was practically ringside while the stands were packed with a rowdy Cambodian crowd.
 I really wanted to be amongst the crowd but it seemed impossible to achieve so we settled in and got ready for the fights.
 I’m not sure how long we waited for the fights to start but while my brain slowly disintegrated from the boredom and the hype-man continued to advertise high-end farming equipment, the six special guests were invited to speak.
-Each one decided to either recount their entire life history in excruciating minute by minute detail or put forward their disquisitions on what the evolution of Kanye West’s discography reveals about the unorthodox cognitive pathways of a musical genius.
+Each one then decided to either recount their entire life history in excruciating minute by minute detail or put forward their disquisitions on what the evolution of Kanye West’s discography reveals about the unorthodox cognitive pathways of a musical genius.
 (It could’ve been either, I don’t speak a word of Khmer).

 Emerging back from the psychotic episode I had had waiting for the fight to begin, we happily watched people punch, knee, kick and elbow each other.
 It was a night where Thai fighters were being pitted against Cambodians so the crowd was especially excitable.
 With every knee or elbow landed the whoops of the crowd grew ever more deafening.
-Having personal experience with the sport myself I was completely absorbed and shouting alongside the locals, what surprised me was seeing Brendan getting into it too.
+Having personal experience with the sport myself, I was completely absorbed and shouting alongside the locals, however what surprised me was seeing Brendan getting into it too.
 Most of the fights were closely contested, physical yet technical affairs, that still resulted in knockouts.
 As the fights reached their climax, the crowd was an untameable mob baying for blood so loud that I couldn’t hear myself think.
 It was brilliant.

 Redrum